GoogleChrome/web.dev/src/site/content/en/blog/web-otp/index.md

 That is how the Web OTP API works for users.

 {% Aside 'caution' %}
-If you are using a work profile on your Android device and the SMS Receiver does not seem to be working, try installing and using Chrome on your personal profile instead (i.e. the same profile in which you receive SMS messages).
+If you are using a work profile on your Android device and the Web OTP does not seem to be working, try installing and using Chrome on your personal profile instead (i.e. the same profile in which you receive SMS messages).
 {% endAside %}